Email Campaigns Marked as Spam

 - Encourage contacts to put your “from” email address into their address book.
 You can do this in the automated email you send out when someone signs up for your list.
 ISPs increasingly use address books to help them identify spam.

-- Be careful with the the links that you use.
+- Be careful with the links that you use.
 Spam filters detect blacklisted links, and will deny any email that contains one.

 - Send email campaigns from your own custom domain.
 Your email campaigns will be more successful if you send them from an email address linked to your custom domain, such as info@MyBusinessName.com.
 If your sender address is a Gmail address recipients and ISPs are more likely to question the authenticity of your email.